 - On-demand customization.

-The desktop version of Connected Core Accounting comes with a one-time charge for a license.
+The desktop version of Connected Core Accounting comes with a one-time charge for a perpetual license (starting from $1,499).
 The cloud-based version, Connected on Demand, is offered as a SaaS with a monthly subscription.
+For a price quote, you need to contact Connected Accounting & ERP.

 Choosing Mac accounting software: key takeaways